Harper-Lite: Simple Lesson Discovery and Aggregation

 requirementsspecifies any packages required, organized under one sub-key per language, using the syntax preferred by that language’s default package manager.

-- Learning objectives should be single sentences, each with an active verb, describing something observable.
+Learning objectives should be single sentences, each with an active verb, describing something specific, measurable, attainable, relevant, and time-bound.

 notesis for anything else that might be helpful.